MileHacker Logo

 Local Eats & Markets

 Delhi's street food is both tasty and inexpensive.
 Look for popular, busy stalls for fresh, well-prepared food.
-Thalis offer a complete dining at a good price.
+Thalis offer a complete meal at a good price.
 Bargaining is expected in local markets like Sarojini Nagar, Janpath, and Chandni Chowk.

 Savings